bdewilde/metrix/docs/source/index.rst

 overview
 --------

-Users' entry into ``metrix`` is primarily through the :class:`MCoordinator` class.
+Users' entry into ``metrix`` is primarily through the :class:`MCoordinator <metrix.coordinator.MCoordinator>` class.
 It coordinates the flow of metric elements through one or multiple streams into one or multiple output destinations ("sinks"), with an optional rate limit imposed before each sink to avoid any problematic pileups.